Does it seem difficult to fill job positions with qualified candidates lately?

 Read on to find out why employee happiness is instrumental to engagement — and learn about a new way to actually measure it.

 Why Happiness Matters

-Together with Harvard T.H.
-Chan School of Public Health, we co-presented a webinar hosted by The Society for Human Resource Management on the topic, “Are Your People Flourishing?
+Together with SHINE (Sustainability and Health Initiative for NetPositive Enterprise at the Harvard T.H.
+Chan School of Public Health), we co-presented a webinar hosted by The Society for Human Resource Management on the topic, “Are Your People Flourishing?
 Introducing a New Way to Measure Employee Well-being.”

 During the presentation, we asked participants, “Which of the impacts below does your organization measure?”
 The vast majority (78.6 percent) said “engagement.”
 Not surprisingly, “health” came in second place (48.7 percent) and “happiness” was a distant third (19.7 percent).